yuezhouhu/adaspec/README.md

 ## AdaSPEC Trainer

-To use AdaSpec to train your own models, our trainer can be implemented with a simple override to `transformers.Trainer.compute_loss`:
+To use AdaSPEC to train your own models, our trainer can be implemented with a simple override to `transformers.Trainer.compute_loss`:

 ```python